stepanataccolade/docsv2/sources/index.md

 Go to [Shippable CI](ci_overview.md) to learn more.

-### Shippable Deploy
+### Shippable Flow

-Shippable Deploy gives Test and DevOps teams the ability to automatically deploy containerized applications to Container Services like Amazon's ECS.
-Your images and services are versioned and can be upgraded or rolled back with a single click.
-We also support auto-deploying to test environments, which means your functional tests can also be automated to run on every code commit.
+Shippable Flow gives Test and DevOps teams the ability to automatically deploy containerized applications to Container Services like Amazon's ECS.
+Your application components like images and services are versioned and can be upgraded or rolled back with a single click.
+We also support auto-deploying to test environments, which means your functional tests can be automated to run on every code commit.

-Most importantly, Shippable Deploy gives you the ability to be cloud agnostic.
+Most importantly, Shippable Flow gives you the ability to be cloud agnostic.
 You can move your applications across Container Services in a few minutes!

-Go to [Shippable Deploy](formations_overview.md) to learn more.
+Go to [Shippable Flow](flow_overview.md) to learn more.

 In addition, we also have a cool tools called **Lighthouse** that lets you monitor any Docker images you depend on and be notified when they change.
 This helps avoid situations where your images no longer work due to changing dependencies.